 In 2014, the CTC performed the original science-fiction Cinematic Theatre show Genesis 2: A New Beginning, in association with our production partners Markwell Presents, about a group of refugees having to abandon a dying Earth to start a new life in the stars.
 The production was performed in October in the Canterbury College Auditorium, and featured numerous multimedia elements.

 CTC rehearsals take place every Friday afternoon, from 3:45 – 5:00pm, in the College Auditorium.

 Theatresports (Years 7 - 12)

 Canterbury College is a part of the annual Youth Theatresports competition, in which schools compete against each other through a variety of improvised performances.
 Improvisation processes, as popularised by the TV shows Thank God You’re Here and Whose Line Is It Anyway?, ignite spontaneity, develop lateral thinking, encourage team work and release the potential artist in us all.
 The results are tangible.

 In 2011, Canterbury students were awarded the Judge’s Vote for Best Newcomers, while in 2012, our team made it through to the semi-finals and in 2013 and 2015, to the quarter finals.

-In 2016, Canterbury will be fielding 2 teams (one from the Middle School, one from the Senior School), with weekly training sessions taking place on a Tuesday afternoon at 3:45pm – 5:00pm in the M Block Dance Studio.
+Canterbury fields 2 teams (one from the Middle School, one from the Senior School), with weekly training sessions taking place on a Tuesday afternoon at 3:45pm – 5:00pm in the M Block Dance Studio.

 Middle School Players (Years 7 - 9)